5cover/jslave/README.md

 ## Advantages over snippets

-A Ludocode blueprint is self-contained and can be automated, unlike snippets/shortcuts which are IDE-dependent and require manual input.
+A JSlave blueprint is self-contained and can be automated, unlike snippets/shortcuts which are IDE-dependent and require manual input.
 This approach has the following advantages:

 - Blueprints can be passed around as files
 - Blueprints can generate to something else than Java